 During an exercise stress test

-The length of the test depends on your physical fitness and symptoms.
-The goal is to have your heart work hard for about eight to 12 minutes in order to thoroughly monitor its function.
 You continue exercising until your heart rate has reached a set target or until you develop symptoms that don't allow you to continue.
 These signs and symptoms may include:

 - Moderate to severe chest pain

 You may stop the test anytime you're too uncomfortable to continue exercising.

 After you stop exercising, you may be asked to stand still for several seconds and then lie down for about five minutes with the monitors in place so that they can continue taking measurements as your heart rate and breathing return to normal.

 When your exercise stress test is complete, you may return to your normal activities for the remainder of the day.